Back to Blog

 SoCal Immigration Services:

-Our Arabic-speaking staff provides personalized civics test preparation for senior applicants.
-We use Arabic-language study materials and practice sessions to ensure comfort with the test format.
+Our Arabic-speaking staff provides personalized civics preparation for senior applicants.
+We use Arabic-language study materials and practice sessions to make the interview format easier to follow.

 Bringing an Interpreter to Your Interview